secorolab/FloorPlan-DSL/docs/Variation.md

 ```

-We can refer to attributes through refences to the corresponding spaces or features.
-We need to provide the FQN of the attribute inside of the scope of the refence.
+We can refer to attributes through references to the corresponding spaces or features.
+We need to provide the FQN of the attribute inside of the scope of the reference.

 ```floorplan
 hallway: {